dariolitardi/smartecgrepo/README.md

 1. The second to last beat
 1. The third to last beat
 1. The average of the last ten beats
+1. The result of the target function (1 in case of fibrillation, else 0)

 <img src="pictures/datasetcode.PNG" />